Leanne Lefler Institution-verified

 OverviewAI-generated summary

-Leanne Lefler's research focuses on the prevention of cardiovascular disease in older women, with an emphasis on increasing physical activity and reducing sedentary behavior.
-She also investigates methods to improve individual health by fostering a culture of health within communities.
-Lefler has received federal funding for several research studies.
-She holds an Associate Professor position in the College of Nursing at the University of Arkansas for Medical Sciences (UAMS) and has an adjunct appointment with the Geriatric Research, Education and Clinical Center at the VA.
-She is also the Education Leader for the UAMS Hartford Center of Geriatric Nursing Excellence.
-Lefler is a fellow of the American Heart Association and serves on its national subcommittee for the Care Of Older Adults with Cardiovascular Disease.
-Her professional affiliations include board memberships for the Southern Nursing Research Society and the Arkansas Action Coalition for the Future of Nursing.
+Leanne Lefler's research focuses on the prevention of cardiovascular disease in older women, with a specific emphasis on enhancing physical activity and reducing sedentary behavior.
+Her work also explores the modification of individual health through improvements to community health cultures.
+Lefler holds a PhD in Nursing Science from the University of Arkansas for Medical Sciences (UAMS) College of Nursing and brings 17 years of clinical experience in cardiovascular disease care.
+She is a board-certified Advanced Practice Nurse and Adult Clinical Nurse Specialist.
+Currently, Lefler is an Associate Professor at UAMS, holds an adjunct appointment with the VA's Geriatric Research, Education and Clinical Center, and serves as the Education Leader for the college’s Hartford Center of Geriatric Nursing Excellence.
+She is a fellow of the American Heart Association and contributes to national subcommittees focused on cardiovascular disease care in older adults.
+Lefler also serves on the Boards for the Southern Nursing Research Society and the Arkansas Action Coalition for the Future of Nursing.

 Research Overview